The G-Cloud framework on the Digital Marketplace

 - G-Cloud 7 framework agreement

 Submit services to the G-Cloud framework

-The G-Cloud 9 framework is now open for applications.
-The application deadline is 5pm BST, 11 April 2017.
+The G-Cloud 9 framework is closed for applications.
+The next G-Cloud framework is expected to open in 2018.

 Read the G-Cloud suppliers’ guide to learn how to submit services to the G-Cloud framework.